Sara Woods, President and CEO

 Board of Directors

-Kevin R. Boyle, Vice President, Board of Directors
+Kevin R. Boyle, Chair Emeritus, Board of Directors

 Saint Joseph’s University, Bachelor of Science

 Rutgers University, Bachelor of Arts in Social Work

 Rutgers University, Master of Social Work

 West Governors University, Master of Science